List of north–south roads in Toronto: Coxwell Avenue

 Coxwell Avenue is named after Charles Coxwell Small, clerk of Upper Canada's Privy Council and a resident of the Berkeley House.
 The stretch between the intersections with both sections of Gerrard Street features shops that cater to Toronto's Indian and Pakistani communities.
+In 2024, a portion of said road previously known as Lower Coxwell Avenue, from Queen Street East to Lake Shore Boulevard East, was renamed to Emdaabiimok Avenue honouring and promoting Anishinaabe culture.